sjgutta/sjgutta-personal-portfolio/hw5/README.md

 ## For Problem 1
 * Look in hw5q1.pdf for the answer.
 The pdf should show up properly on the VM and definitely will on github.
+* Sometimes the pdf doesn't render properly on Safari.
+If that happens it will still work on Google Chrome.